disorderedmaterials/dissolve/Recent.md

-- Add Bragg calculation.
-- Add editing / UI presence for ProcedureNodes.
+- New analysis modules: DAngle, SDF
+- Ability to checkpoint and reference saved data for comparison
+- Lots of UI improvements, additions, and fixes
+- New IL forcefields